 I’m currently working on another book project (w/ Alberto Lopez) for Cambridge Elements in Gender and Politics.
 The Element investigates the role of politics in modern dating and romantic relationships.

-Previously, I was a Tenure-track Assistant Professor in Comparative Politics at Universitat Pompeu Fabra (UPF), Barcelona (2022-2023, on leave), and a British Academy Visiting Scholar at the Centre for the Politics of Feelings, University of London, where I carried out an interdisciplinary research on political emotions (summer of 2023).
+Previously, I was a Tenure-track Assistant Professor in Comparative Politics at Universitat Pompeu Fabra (UPF), Barcelona (2022-2023, on leave).
 I have held visiting positions at Nuffield College, University of Oxford (2018), University of Temple, (2020), University of Canberra (2020), University of Barcelona (2021) and ESADE Business School (2021).

 As a social scientist, I’m committed to interdisciplinary research and open science practices.

-I’m also on BlueSky and Google Scholar.
+I’m also on BlueSky, Linkedin and Google Scholar.